Skip to content

 Add a card to a deck, collection, or wanted list by name.

 Uses the local card cache for fast autocomplete-based card selection.
 If the cache is empty or older than 7 days, you will be prompted to update it.
+Fully scriptable: every prompt can be preempted with a flag, and --output json emits a machine-readable result.

 Terminal window